 All businesses eventually require a business appraisal to determine their current economic value.
-Often, such valuations are conducted at the onset of a financing or tax event within the business lifecycle.
+Often, conducting such valuations are at the onset of a financing or tax event within the business lifecycle.
 The IRS has specific business valuation guidelines for taxing purposes.

-For example, business owners planning for succession will require a valuation, following the IRM guidelines, to determine what their tax liability would look like for estate tax planning needs.
+For example, business owners planning for succession will require a valuation, following the IRM guidelines.
+This is to determine what their tax liability would look like for estate tax planning needs.
 This is important because the IRS audits a portion of the estate and gift tax returns filed every year involving the valuation of privately held assets.
-Obtaining a business valuation service from an expert appraiser like BAF|G will be critical to strategizing business opportunities, complying with IRS requirements, and navigating a potential tax audit.
+Obtaining a business valuation service from an expert appraiser like BA FL|GA|HI will be critical to strategizing business opportunities, complying with IRS requirements, and navigating a potential tax audit.

 Regardless of the particular reason, the IRS will require you to obtain a qualified appraisal that follows Section 4.84.4 Business Valuation Guidelines in the IRM.
-That specific section provides the requirements that expert appraisers like BAF|G will follow when appraising your privately owned company.
+That specific section provides the requirements that expert appraisers like Business Appraisal FL|GA|HI will follow when appraising your privately owned company.

 1. Analyze specific information about your company